Minimalist Bullet Journaling, A Life-Changing Practice

 Minimalist Bullet Journaling promises to keep you organized, declutter your mind, and help you reach your goals.

-Unlike a planner or organizer, Minimalist Bullet Journal pages are 100% blank and the spreads can be created to be more granular and detailed to meet the user’s needs.
+Unlike a planner or organizer, Minimalist Bullet Journal pages are 100% blank, and the spreads can be created to be more granular and detailed to meet the user’s needs.

 How To Begin Bullet Journaling